-Representative understory shrub species include Blue Ridge blueberry (Vaccinium pallidum), deerberry (Vaccinium stamineum), and black huckleberry (Gaylussacia baccata).
+Representative understory shrub species include Blue Ridge blueberry (Vaccinium pallidum) and deerberry (Vaccinium stamineum).
 On protected north-facing slopes, mountain laurel (Kalmia latifolia) often dominates the shrub layer and can form dense colonies.

 The herb layer is denser, grassier, and more diverse than in the fire suppressed phase.